LootSafe/LootSafe.MultiLevelMultiSig.contract/README.md

   limit: 10000000 // Amount in wei to limit per timelock
   level: 1 // ascending list of levels, e.g. level 1 can approve level 2, 3, 4, 5 requests
 }

-checkLimit
-  Check if the user has pending withdrawls in last role.timelock check if withdrawl request + pendingWithdrawl exceeds role.limit

 isSupervisor (address msg.sender, address requester) check if users role level is less than that of the role provided requester